felipap/sicp-code/README.md

 * I have added comments and remarks throughout the code to help comprehension.
 * Though all files have extension .scm, their content represent a literal transcription of the slides, some of which isn't code. **They're expected to fail to compile in all Scheme interpreters.**
 * I have fixed the code on a few, rare occasions.
 In all of them I've noted the correction using a colon followed by an exclamation mark.
-Notice that ';!' was also used, one or twice, in the lecture slides.
+Notice that ';!' was also used, once or twice, in the lecture slides.

 #### A slide might have been ommited because
 -  it's clearly readable